PocketAppZ/DebotnetUpdater/README.md

 </a>

 # Usage
-You can use this console application to download/update (to) the latest (stable) release of Debotnet.
+Get the latest build of Debotnet (check is performed once a day)

 <details><summary><b>Show instructions</b></summary>